-MSc Health Data Science / Overview

 - Learn how to work within a team to collect and interpret health data and use it to help solve healthcare delivery challenges.

-- Experience key technical skills and software for working with and manipulating health data.
+- Gain key technical skills and software for working with and manipulating health data.

 - Access sophisticated research and teaching facilities at the Centre for Health Informatics (CHI).

 - Open up a wealth of career opportunities in the NHS, industry and academia - an estimated 52,000 data scientists are needed in the UK alone.